 Every year, about 500,000 women have a hysterectomy.
 Though surgery is rarely the first option when it comes to addressing a gynecological condition, many women find great relief from their symptoms after the surgical procedure.
-At Memorial Women's Specialists in Houston, Texas, OB/GYN experts Mina Sinacori, MD, MPH, FACOG, and M. Bruce Christopherson, MD, FACOG, use many techniques to perform a hysterectomy.
+At Memorial Women's Specialists in Houston, Texas, OB/GYN highly experienced Mina Sinacori, MD, MPH, FACOG, and M. Bruce Christopherson, MD, FACOG, use many techniques to perform a hysterectomy.
 To schedule a surgical consultation, call the office or book online today.

 A hysterectomy is the surgical removal of your uterus, or womb.
 It’s a very common procedure for women in the United States.
 Once the uterus is removed, you can no longer carry a baby.